 The other solution is a more democratic approach to mentoring.
 An approach where all, or at least a large group/division of employees, is informed of the upcoming mentoring program.
 This group is told of the benefits and expectations of the program – and then left to declare their interest or register.
 While most of the HiPo employees will likely sign-up anyway, this approach brings those often left on the sidelines (the majority of people) into the fold, offering them a new and potentially previously untapped opportunity for new learning and development.

 In our experience, there is often significant latent demand for mentoring – and learning and development – amongst all employees.
-Many of the employees who quietly go about their jobs, have a deep latent desire for progress and support.
-And often times, they are set to gain the most from a mentoring relationship which offers them support, encouragement, and confidence.
+Many of the employees who quietly go about their jobs have a deep latent desire for progress and support.
+And often times, they are set to gain the most from a mentoring relationship that offers them support, encouragement, and confidence.

 ACTION STEP: Inform your employees of your intent to run a mentoring program using a flyer/marketing sheet like this.
-Gauge demand for the program amongst all employees, and then find a scalable mentoring solution (See Mentorloop’s features) to meet the demand.
+Gauge demand for the program amongst all employees, and then find a scalable mentoring solution to meet the demand.

 Tacit knowledge, in contrast to explicit knowledge which can be codified and passed on to new employees in the form of manuals, documents, and content, is difficult to transfer.
 It is difficult to disseminate tacit knowledge through – and up and down – an organisation.
 This is where mentoring becomes extremely valuable as a development tool: company practices, processes, or ‘secrets’ that can improve productivity and company performance can be transferred to newer less experienced employees.